10-2 Administrative Council

 Wellesley College offers members of the college community an abundant variety of recreational activities.

-Nehoiden Golf Club membership is available to employees, their spouses or domestic partners, and dependent children over 16 residing in the same household.
+Nehoiden Golf Club membership is available to employees, their spouses or domestic partners, and dependent children up to age 23 by the start of the golf season and living at home.
 Memberships are for one season and are cancelled if an employee leaves College employment.
 Retired members of the College with at least 10 years of service who retired at age 60 or older may continue to apply for membership.

 Wellesley College is committed to the good health and well-being of all members of the college community.
 Faculty and staff may choose from a comprehensive offering of low-cost wellness programs taught at the Keohane Keohane Sports Center.